OpenAstronomy/openastronomy.github.io/_projects/2019/poliastro/validation-framework.md

 #### Description

-_Validation is hard._ The current approach in poliastro is to add unit tests that check whether poliastro gives the same result as the solved examples of popular Astrodynamics textbooks (see and [http://docs.poliastro.space/en/latest/references.html#books-and-papers](http://docs.poliastro.space/en/latest/references.html#books-and-papers)).
+_Validation is hard._ The current approach in poliastro is to add unit tests that check whether poliastro gives the same result as the solved examples of [popular Astrodynamics textbooks](http://docs.poliastro.space/en/latest/references.html#books-and-papers).

 However, poliastro is now a mature project and validating against textbook examples is not enough anymore, for several reasons: